Designing AI-Resilient Assessments Using Interconnected Problems: A Theoretically Grounded and Empirically Validated Framework: Methodology: A Framework for AI-Resilient Assessment

 \subsubsection{Study Context and Population}

-The study was conducted across four course offerings at a large research university between Fall 2024 and Spring 2025: \begin{itemize} \item \textbf{Predictive Analytics (Fall 2024)}: An undergraduate course (N=34) with a mix of modular assignments and an open-ended final project. \item \textbf{Data Mining (Fall 2024)}: An undergraduate course (N=41) also with a mix of modular assignments and an open-ended final project. \item \textbf{Python for Data Science and AI (Spring 2025)}: A graduate-level course (N=41) featuring a mix of modular assignments, interconnected projects, and proctored exams. \item \textbf{Predictive Analytics (Fall 2025)}: The same undergraduate course (N=22) but with a mix of modular assignments and a redesigned, interconnected final project. \end{itemize}
+The study was conducted across three course offerings at a large research university between Fall 2024 and Spring 2025: \begin{itemize} \item \textbf{Predictive Analytics (Fall 2024)}: An undergraduate course (N=34) with a mix of modular assignments and an open-ended final project. \item \textbf{Python for Data Science and AI (Spring 2025)}: A graduate-level course (N=41) featuring a mix of modular assignments, interconnected projects, and proctored exams. \item \textbf{Predictive Analytics (Fall 2025)}: The same undergraduate course (N=42) but with a mix of modular assignments and a redesigned, interconnected final project. \end{itemize}